Top of main content

 If you’re looking for flexibility, you might prefer to take 2 single life insurance policies.

-They would be independent from each other so you could each increase or decrease your individual covers as your circumstances change.
-Another consideration is that if your relationship was to end, your cover would be unaffected.
+They would be independent of each other, so you could each increase or decrease your individual covers as your circumstances change.
+Another consideration is that if your relationship were to end, your cover would be unaffected.

 If you take a joint policy, you would both be insured for the same amount.
 And if you and your partner were to separate, your insurer may not be able to split your cover into 2 single policies.
 This would mean you’d need to cancel the joint policy and both take out new individual policies to protect any children you may have.
 As you will be older – and potentially less healthy – this could prove costly.